INTO-CPS-Association/unifmu/README.md

 Options:
-  -e, --endpoint <ENDPOINT>  IP address of the host running the proxy FMU [default: 127.0.0.1] -z, --zipped               Compress the generated FMU as a zip-archive and store with '.fmu' extension -h, --help                 Print help
+  -e, --endpoint <ENDPOINT>  IP address of the host running the proxy FMU [default: 127.0.0.1] -z, --zipped               Compress the generated FMU as a zip-archive and store with '.fmu' extension -b, --black-box-fmu        Additional feature to handle when the private model is an existing black-box FMU with '.fmu' extension.
+In this case, the private backend always uses Python and its inner FMU requires to have the same name as the output directory or name of the FMU archive
+  -h, --help                 Print help

 ```